awsdocs/amazon-aurora-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 For easy and efficient access to Oracle databases for Aurora PostgreSQL, you can use the PostgreSQL oracle\_fdw extension, which provides a foreign data wrapper\.
 For a complete description of this extension, see the [oracle\_fdw](https://github.com/laurenz/oracle_fdw) documentation\.

-The oracle\_fdw extension is supported on Amazon RDS for PostgreSQL versions 12\.7, 13\.3, and higher that use x86\-based DB instance classes\.
+The oracle\_fdw extension is supported on Amazon RDS for PostgreSQL versions 12\.7, 13\.3, and higher\.

 ## Turning on the oracle\_fdw extension<a name="postgresql-oracle-fdw.enabling"></a>